oasis-tcs/odata-specs/odata-csdl/temp/odata-csdl-json-v4.01-os.md

 entity types, or any type or collection of types, respectively, and can be used anywhere a corresponding concrete type can be used, except:
 - `Edm.EntityType`

-  -   cannot be used as the type of a singleton in an entity container because it doesn't define a structure, which defeats the purpose of a singleton.
+-   -   cannot be used as the type of a singleton in an entity container because it doesn't define a structure, which defeats the purpose of a singleton.
     -   cannot be used as the type of an entity set because all entities in an entity set must have the same key fields to uniquely identify them within the set.
     -   cannot be the base type of an entity type or complex type.
 - `Edm.ComplexType`

-  -   cannot be the base type of an entity type or complex type.
+-   -   cannot be the base type of an entity type or complex type.
 - `Edm.PrimitiveType`

-  -   cannot be used as the type of a key property of an entity type or as the underlying type of an enumeration type.
+-   -   cannot be used as the type of a key property of an entity type or as the underlying type of an enumeration type.
     -   cannot be used as the underlying type of a type definition in a CSDL document with a version of `4.0`.
     -   can be used as the underlying type of a type definition in a CSDL document with a version of `4.01` or greater.
 - `Edm.Untyped`

-  -   cannot be returned in a payload with an `OData-Version` header of `4.0`.
+-   -   cannot be returned in a payload with an `OData-Version` header of `4.0`.
 Services should treat untyped properties as dynamic properties in `4.0` payloads.
     -   cannot be used as the type of a key property of an entity type.
     -   cannot be the base type of an entity type or complex type.
     -   cannot be used as the underlying type of a type definition or enumeration type.
 - `Collection(Edm.PrimitiveType)`

-  -   cannot be used as the type of a property or term.
+-   -   cannot be used as the type of a property or term.
     -   cannot be used as the type of a parameter or the return type of an action or function.
 - `Collection(Edm.Untyped)`

-  -   cannot be returned in a payload with an `OData-Version` header of `4.0`.
+-   -   cannot be returned in a payload with an `OData-Version` header of `4.0`.
 Services should treat untyped properties as dynamic properties in `4.0` payloads.

-## <a name="BuiltInTypesfordefiningVocabularyTerms" href="#BuiltInTypesfordefiningVocabularyTerms">3.5 Built-In Types for defining Vocabulary Terms</a>
+## ##subsec Built-In Types for defining Vocabulary Terms

 [Vocabulary terms](#VocabularyandAnnotation) can, in addition, use
 - `Edm.AnnotationPath`
 - `Edm.PropertyPath`
 - `Edm.NavigationPropertyPath`
+- `Edm.AnyPropertyPath `(`Edm.PropertyPath `or
-- `Edm.AnyPropertyPath` (`Edm.PropertyPath` or `Edm.NavigationPropertyPath`)
+`Edm.NavigationPropertyPath`)
+- `Edm.ModelElementPath `(any
-- `Edm.ModelElementPath` (any model element, including
+model element, including
-`Edm.AnnotationPath`, `Edm.NavigationPropertyPath`, and
+`Edm.AnnotationPath`,` Edm.NavigationPropertyPath`, and
 `Edm.PropertyPath`)

 as the type of a primitive term, or the type of a property of a complex type (recursively) that is exclusively used as the type of a term.
 See section "[Path Expressions](#PathExpressions)" for details.

-## <a name="Annotations" href="#Annotations">3.6 Annotations</a>
+## ##subsec Annotations

 Many parts of the model can be decorated with additional information using [annotations](#Annotation).
 Annotations are identified by their